 Molluscum contagiosum virus commonly causes a localized chronic infection.
 Transmission is by direct contact; spread occurs by autoinoculation and via fomites (eg, towels, bath sponges) and bath water.
 Molluscum contagiosum is common among children.
 Adults acquire the infection via close skin-to-skin contact with an infected person (eg, sexual contact, wrestling).
-Patients with immunocompromise (eg, due to HIV/AIDS, corticosteroid use, or chemotherapy) may develop a more widespread infection.
+Patients with immunocompromise (eg, due to HIV/AIDS, corticosteroid use, or chemotherapy) may develop a more widespread infection (1).

 Molluscum contagiosum can appear anywhere on the skin except the palms and soles.
 Lesions consist of clusters of pink, dome-shaped, smooth, waxy, or pearly and umbilicated papules, usually 2 to 5 mm in diameter, which occur most commonly on the face, trunk, and extremities in children and on the pubis, penis, or vulva in adults.
 Lesions may grow to 10 to 15 mm in diameter, especially among patients with HIV infection and other immunodeficiencies.

 Children should not be excluded from school or day care.
 However, their lesions should be covered to reduce the risk of spread.

 1. Katz KA: Dermatologists, imiquimod, and treatment of molluscum contagiosum in children: Righting wrongs.
 JAMA Dermatol 151(2):125–126, 2015. doi:10.1001/jamadermatol.2014.3335.